North Park University: Athletics

+Holmgren Athletic Complex, named after Super Bowl XXXI champion head coach Mike Holmgren and his family who supported the university through the development of the $4 million project completed in 2004.

 The North Park athletic teams are called the Vikings.
 The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the College Conference of Illinois and Wisconsin (CCIW) since the 1962–63 academic year.
 The Vikings previously competed in the Chicagoland Collegiate Athletic Conference (CCAC) of the National Association of Intercollegiate Athletics (NAIA) from 1959–60 to 1961–62.

 North Park competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, indoor and outdoor track and field and volleyball; while women's sports include basketball, cross country, rowing, soccer, softball, tennis, indoor and outdoor track and field and volleyball.
 In January 2023, North Park introduced its first esports team, a co-ed intercollegiate sport that competes in the National Esports Collegiate Conference (NECC).

 Men's basketball

 North Park has had a successful men's basketball program.
 It has won five men's NCAA Men's Division III Basketball Championships since 1978, including three consecutive ones led by Michael Harper, who later played for the NBA's Portland Trail Blazers.
 In the 2022–23 season, North Park advanced to the NCAA Sweet Sixteen under first-year and current head coach Sean Smith, going 24-6 (13–3 in CCIW Conference play).
 Coach Smith also won Conference Coach of the Year, as well as NCAA Division III National Coach of the Year.